The role of the main Board and reserved matters

 - Any decision to cease to operate all or any material part of the Company’s business.

-- Changes to the Company’s denomination or classes of share capital, whether authorised and/or issued.
+- Changes relating to the Company’s share capital structure.

 - Significant changes to the Company’s management and control structure.